Suhailpk/text_extraction_pdf/README.md

 If you want to use it just follow the steps below.

 1. First download or clone the project
-2. Import the project to your favourit IDE
+2. Import the project to your favourite IDE
 3. Create an python enviroment
 4. Install all the packages